 Odd little Western that gets off to a snappy start when a man (Matt Dow) is mistaken as a train robber.
 After the town's sheriff shoots the kid he's riding with, Dow clears his name and ends up as the new sheriff.
 He romances a Swedish woman and settles in to a peaceful life only to find that the boy has a few secrets of his own.Written by

 This is the second of three westerns that Cagney made.
-His first western was "The Oklahoma Kid" (1939) and his third and final one was "Tribute To A Bad Man" (1956).
+The first was "The Oklahoma Kid" (1939) and his third and final one was "Tribute To A Bad Man" (1956).
 See more »

 See more »

 You think you're the only one in the world ever got a raw deal...
 There's a lot of people in this world who've had a tougher time than you or me.